Here are some helpful hints to assist you in getting the most out of research.

 3. Ask for help!
 Get to know your subject librarian.
 We can help you with search strategies and source selection to maximize your time management.

-5. Sign up for Interlibrary Loan which is also known as Illiad.
+4. Sign up for Interlibrary Loan which is also known as ILLiad.

 A literature review is the first step when writing a research paper.
-It will allow you to locate books, journal articles and other materials to support or refute the research you are doing.
+It will allow you to locate books, journal articles and government publications, legislative histories and other publications published by state and federal government, in order to support or refute the research you are doing.
 They can give you an overview or act as background to more recent information.
 A literature review allows you to learn about the history of a field and current developments.
 It allows you to find the most pertinent or relevant books and journal articles related to a subject.